+1. The dependent monitor makes a fail decision, or

+2. A separate NOx sensor monitor for the same NOx sensor makes a fail decision,

+d.
+During testing at the data point at the sensor monitor malfunction threshold, either the dependent monitor or the sensor monitor makes a fail decision,

 e.
-The MIL illuminates and is commanded on for a malfunction of the NOx sensor at least once during testing of each applicable NOx sensor failure mode, and
+During testing for at least one data point (including the data point at the sensor monitor malfunction threshold) in the passing region of the sensor monitor, the dependent monitor makes a fail decision,

 f.
+During testing of each applicable NOx sensor failure mode, the MIL illuminates and is commanded on at least once for the applicable NOx sensor failure mode being tested, and

-The MIL illuminates and is commanded on for a malfunction of the dependent component (e.g., catalyst) at least once during testing of each applicable NOx sensor failure mode.
+g.
+During testing of each applicable NOx sensor failure mode, the MIL illuminates and is commanded on at least once for a malfunction of the component/system for the dependent monitor (e.g., catalyst) or for a separate NOx sensor monitor for the same NOx sensor.

-(ii) If the manufacturer data do not satisfy sections (f)(5.2.2)(D)(i)a., b., c., e., or f. above due to a result being in the 2 percent tail of a normal distribution or do not satisfy section (f)(5.2.2)(D)(i)d., the manufacturer may submit additional data points at the same sensor performance level to support the demonstration of compliance.
+(ii) If the manufacturer data do not satisfy sections (f)(5.2.2)(D)(i)a., b., c., e., f., or g. above due to a result being in the 2 percent tail of a normal distribution or do not satisfy section (f)(5.2.2)(D)(i)d., the manufacturer may submit additional data points at the same sensor performance level to support the demonstration of compliance.

+(iii) If the manufacturer data do not satisfy the criterion in either section (f)(5.2.2)(D)(i)b. or (f)(5.2.2)(D)(i)c. above due to interactions between the performance of the component/system for the dependent monitor and the performance of the sensor (e.g., increased ammonia slip from a best performing unacceptable catalyst), the requirement shall be considered compliant if a fail decision is made by either the dependent monitor or the sensor monitor when the sensor performance level is in the passing region of the sensor monitor and the manufacturer indicates in service literature that the component/system for the dependent monitor or the sensor may be malfunctioning.

+(iv) If the manufacturer data do not satisfy section (f)(5.2.2)(D)(i)e. above, the manufacturer may submit additional data points at different sensor performance levels with all data points (additional data points and previous data points) in the passing region of the sensor monitor equally spaced from each other to support the demonstration of compliance.

-(iii) The Executive Officer may waive the requirements for the submittal of the data under section (f)(5.2.2)(D)(i) above for a test group if the data have been submitted for a previous model year and the calibrations of the NOx sensor monitor and dependent monitor for the current test group have not changed from the previous model year.
+(v) The Executive Officer may waive the requirements for the submittal of the data under section (f)(5.2.2)(D)(i) above for a test group if the data have been submitted for a previous model year and the calibrations of the NOx sensor monitor and dependent monitor for the current test group have not changed from the previous model year.

-(iv) The manufacturer may meet the requirements in section (f)(5.2.2)(D)(i) above on 2023 and 2024 model year vehicles.
+(vi) The manufacturer may meet the requirements in section (f)(5.2.2)(D)(i) above on 2023 and 2024 model year vehicles.